starstuffharvestingstarlight/tcg-ocr-scanner/README.md

 - xclip or equivalent for your OS (see xerox)
 - GNU make (to build dictionary files)

-On debian for example: `$ sudo apt-get install make xclip tesseract`
+On debian for example: `sudo apt-get install make xclip tesseract`

 ### Required data